Alumni- PhD Students

 Nicole Clarke, Undergraduate Student (2017-2020)

 Nicole was an undergraduate student majoring in Microbiology, Immunology and Molecular Genetics (MIMG) at UCLA.
 She joined the Yang Lab in August of 2017.
 Nicole worked with Dr. Shirley Wang on tumor immunology and cancer immunotherapy.
-Besides research, Nicole enjoyed volunteering, tutoring middle school students, playing with puppies, and painting.

 Josh Ku, Undergraduate Student (2018-2020)